JayKessel/Route53Checker/README.md

 # Route53Checker

-Route53Checker identifies possible issues related to an AWS account's Route 53 entries, by reviewing A and CNAME records and comparing them to the resources within the account and public DNS records.
+Route53Checker identifies possible issues related to an AWS account's Route 53 entries, by reviewing A and CNAME records and comparing them to the resources within the account and public DNS records.The following are some of the checks conducted.

+* Check for possible subdomain takeovers
+* Find dangling domains
+* Determine if records point to AWS resources outside of account

 Route53Checker will iterate through all available regions for services where the API requires a region.